deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Conclusion

-Some text in form of:

-The xyz protocol achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
+The USDe stablecoin protocol achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
 It thus ranks Stage 0.

 The protocol could reach Stage 1 by ...